 Turnitin

-Turnitin Feedback Studio is a software program which allows electronic submission of assignments, similarity checking, and online marking and grading.
+Turnitin Feedback Studio is a software program which allows digital submission of assignments to be checked for similarity and marking and feedback to be provided online.

 The similarity check searches a huge database of journals, past student work and much of the internet to find strings of text which match with a piece of student work.
 When a student submits a piece of work to Turnitin a report showing these matches is produced.
 This can then be assessed to see if the matches are common phrases, correctly referenced, or not correctly referenced and require follow-up with the student.